danielathome19/AP-Computer-Science/Notes/Unit_00.md

 To set up Java on your computer, you need to follow these steps:
 1. Download and install the **Java Development Kit (JDK)**.
 The JDK is a software development kit that includes the tools you need to compile and run Java programs.
 You can download the JDK (not the Java Runtime Environment/JRE) from the Oracle website (https://www.oracle.com/java/technologies/javase-downloads.html) or from OpenJDK (https://openjdk.org/)
 2. Once the download is complete, run the installer and follow the prompts to install the JDK
 3. After the installation is complete, you need to set the PATH environment variable to include the directory where the JDK was installed, which is necessary to allow the **Java Compiler** (`javac`) and **Java Runtime** (`java`) to be found from any directory on your machine.
-First, run the command ``java -version` in your command line/terminal; if it runs successfully, you can skip the next two steps; otherwise (if you get an error like _"command not found"_), follow the next steps to properly setup the PATH variable for Java
+First, run the command ``java -version` in your command line/terminal; if it runs successfully, you can skip the next two steps; otherwise (if you get an error like _"command not found"_), follow the next steps to properly set up the PATH variable for Java
 4. To set the PATH environment variable on **Windows**, open the Control Panel, click on "System and Security," and then click on "System."
 From there, click on "Advanced system settings," and then click on the "Environment Variables" button.
 Under the "System variables" section, find the "Path" variable and click on "Edit."
 Add the path to the JDK bin directory to the end of the "Variable value" field, separated by a semicolon
 5. To set the PATH environment variable on **macOS** or **Linux**, open your terminal and enter the following command:
 ```bash